shawna-p/mysterious-messenger/docs/text-messages.rst

 The ``compose text`` CDS takes several options, which are explained below.

 `who`
-    This is required. "who" should be the ChatCharacter variable of the character who is taking part in the conversation. e.g. ``s``
+    Required. "who" should be the ChatCharacter variable of the character who is taking part in the conversation. e.g. ``s``

 `real_time`
     Indicates that this text message should play out as a real-time text conversation.
 If this option is not present, the conversation is treated as a regular text message.